This is the multi-page printable view of this section. Click here to print.

 Modifying Parameters

-- Click All Services > Database > Microsoft SQL Server (DBaaS) menu.
-You will be moved to the Service Home page of Microsoft SQL Server (DBaaS).
+- Click the All Services > Database > Microsoft SQL Server(DBaaS) menu.
+You will move to the Microsoft SQL Server(DBaaS)’s Service Home page.

-- On the Service Home page, click the Microsoft SQL Server (DBaaS) menu.
-You will be moved to the Microsoft SQL Server (DBaaS) List page.
+- On the Service Home page, click the Microsoft SQL Server(DBaaS) menu.
+You will move to the Microsoft SQL Server(DBaaS) List page.

-- On the Microsoft SQL Server (DBaaS) List page, click the resource you want to view and modify parameters for.
-You will be moved to the Microsoft SQL Server (DBaaS) Details page.
+- On the Microsoft SQL Server(DBaaS) List page, click the resource for which you want to view and modify parameters.
+You will move to the Microsoft SQL Server(DBaaS) Detail page.

-- Click the More button and then click the Parameter Management button.
+- Click the More button and click the Parameter Management button.
 The Parameter Management popup window will open.

 - In the Parameter Management popup window, click the View button.
 The View Notification popup window will open.